FabricMC/fabric-docs/develop/data-generation/block-models.md

 The last step - creating an actual method you can call and that will generate the JSONs.
 But what are the parameters for?

-1. `BlockStateModelGenerator generator`, the same one that got passed into `generateBlockStateModels`.
+1. `BlockModelGenerators generator`, the same one that got passed into `generateBlockStateModels`.
 2. `Block vertSlabBlock` is the block to which we will generate the JSONs.
 3. `Block fullBlock` - is the model used when the `SINGLE` property is false = the slab block looks like a full block.
-4. `TextureMap textures` defines the actual textures the model uses.
+4. `TextureMapping textures` defines the actual textures the model uses.
 See the [Using Texture Map](#using-texture-map) chapter.

 @[code lang=java transcludeWith=:::datagen-model-custom:gen](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-First, we get the `Identifier` of the single slab model with `VERTICAL_SLAB.upload()`.
-Then we get the `Identifier` of the full block model with `ModelIds.getBlockModelId()`, and pass those two models into `createVerticalSlabBlockStates`.
+First, we get the `ResourceLocation` of the single slab model with `VERTICAL_SLAB.upload()`.
+Then we get the `ResourceLocation` of the full block model with `ModelLocationUtils.getModelLocation()`, and pass those two models into `createVerticalSlabBlockStates`.
 The `BlockStateSupplier` gets passed into the `blockStateCollector`, so that the JSON files are actually generated.
-Also, we create a model for the vertical slab item with `BlockStateModelGenerator.registerParentedItemModel()`.
+Also, we create a model for the vertical slab item with `BlockModelGenerators.registerSimpleItemModel()`.

 And that is all!
 Now all that's left to do is to call our method in our `ModelProvider`: